 It’s not all melancholia – the self-aware, joyous pop of Slender, Sad & Sentimental suggests part of moving on is in deciding to embrace happiness.
 Stylistically Clarke has incorporated new sounds and ideas, too.
 The folky guitar familiar to fans of her duo work remains, but alongside this feature staccato electronic beats, earthy saxophone and blissful harp.
 And of course, every track is enlivened by that remarkable voice, with its finely selected, distinctive diction – a beauty both soulful and doleful.

 In All Weather is a fascinating listen: a determined departure, thoughtfully constructed, writerly and mature – but laced with magic, heart and, yes, optimism too.

 Folk Witness spoke to Josienne Clarke about the album, the creative process, gaslighting, brevity, melancholia, artwork, poetry and fizzy drinks (and her favourite sandwich, obviously).
-She had plenty of interesting things to say, so we’ve split the interview into two parts – the second of which will be online next week!
+She had plenty of interesting things to say, so we’ve split the interview into two parts – the second of which is available here.

 Folk Witness: Before making this album, you swapped London for the Isle of Bute – quite the change of pace!
 What impact did it have on the way you wrote and recorded music?